Imagine we’re building an LLM application that writes haikus.

 TensorZero offers dozens of features covering inference, observability, optimization, and experimentation.

-But the absolutely minimal setup requires just a simple configuration file: tensorzero.toml
+But the absolutely minimal setup requires just a simple configuration file: tensorzero.toml.

-This minimal configuration file tells the TensorZero Gateway everything it needs to replicate our original OpenAI call with added observability.
 For now it’s not doing much else, but we could enable additional features with just a few extra lines of configuration.
 We’ll cover that later.

 Deploying TensorZero

 We’re almost ready to start making API calls.
-Let’s launch the TensorZero Gateway.

 You need to:

-- Set the environment variable
+Set the environment variable OPENAI_API_KEY

-- Download the following
+Download the following docker-compose.yml file.

 This Docker Compose configuration sets up a development ClickHouse database and the TensorZero Gateway.
-The gateway will store inference data in the database.

 Your setup should look like: